spearwolf/picimo/packages/picimo/src/projection/README.md

 ## General Usage

 1. Create the projection (eg. configure a parallax projection for the display canvas, or define an orthogonal projection for your render-to-texture target)
-2. (Repeatedly) update the projection by calling `projection.update(width, height)` on _each frame_, or whenever the render-to-texture buffer dimension changes)
+2. (Repeatedly) update the projection by calling `projection.updateViewRect(width, height)` on _each frame_, or whenever the render-to-texture buffer dimension changes)
-3. Use the `projection.camera` to render your scene
+3. Use the `projection.getCamera()` to render your scene

 ## Configuration

 Both `OrthographicProjection` as well as `ParallaxProjection` are configured by a set of **rules** similar to _css styles and media queries_.

-These rules determine how the dimension of the projection plane should be, based on the resolution of the render target (&larr; `projection.update(width, height)`)
+These rules determine how the dimension of the projection plane should be, based on the resolution of the render target (&larr; `projection.updateViewRect(width, height)`)

 A rule may have one or more **constraints**.
 The first rule applies where constraints fit.